Available with ArcGIS Pro Standard and Data Reviewer licenses.

 Each event with values that match those defined in the SQL query is returned as a Reviewer result.

-After the search goal is evaluated, this parameter determines whether the result should be used as is or inverted.
+After the search goal is evaluated, this parameter decides whether the result should be used as is or inverted.
 For example, this parameter can be used to identify events that don't match the Search Goal query expression.

 A unique title or name for the rule.